Codex-Level-3/community-marketplace/README.md

 - Add routing to the signin and signup pages.
 - Figure out a way to add messages to inform users they must sign in or sign up to see the dashboard page.
 - Add more styling to the comment section of posts.

+### Day 5 Log

+#### Tasks Completed :

+- Applied Tailwind CSS styling to components to finalize the overall look of the website.
+- Installed react-bootstrap for the comment section and applied their accordion component to `Post.jsx`.
+- Added a CTA button to `Hero.jsx`.
+- Implemented Next.js `useRouter()` on the sign-in and sign-up pages.
+- Enhanced `AddComment.jsx` by adding a displayName feature.
+  - If the user is logged in and has a display name, it shows `Logged in as: [displayName]`.
+  - If a user doesn't have a display name, it displays an input field for the user to enter their name.

+#### Challenges and Solutions :

+- I encountered an issue with my Bootstrap accordion not displaying comments.
+Using Google's dev tools, I identified the issue and initially fixed it in `global.css`.
+However, I later uninstalled and reinstalled Bootstrap, which resolved the problem.
+- Additionally, I faced a strange bug with my Tailwind signup button.
+I resolved it by using the !important keyword in the CSS file.

+#### Learnings and Insights :

+- Through working with Next.js's useRouter() and CRUD operations, I gained valuable experience.
+Dealing with the encountered bugs also helped enhance my problem-solving skills.

+#### Next Steps :

+- Proceed with refining the site's functionality and implementing Framer Motion.

 ## Image Credits: